-Accordingly, five Directors, namely, Executive Director Mr. RICHARDSON, Michael Paul; non-Executive Directors Mr. YANG, Shengqun and Mr. ZHANG, Jianxun and Independent non-Executive Directors Mr. WEI, Kevin Cheng and Mr. YICK, Wing Fat Simon, indicated that they intend to retire at the forthcoming AGM.
-All of the retiring Directors, being eligible, will offer themselves for re-election at the forthcoming AGM.
+Accordingly, four Directors, namely, ZHAO, Guibin; FAN, Yi; YANG Shengqun; and LIU, Jianjun, indicated that they intend to retire at the forthcoming AGM.
+All of the retiring Directors, being eligible, will offer themselves for reelection at the forthcoming AGM.

 CHANGES TO INFORMATION IN RESPECT OF DIRECTORS